 If these elements do not already exist in the vmware-dr.xml file, you can add them anywhere in the

-<defaultMaxBootAndShutdownOpsPerCluster>value to 24, the next guest starts booting or shutting down as soon as one of the first batch of 24 has finished, namely VMs 1 to 24 all start together, then VM 25 starts once one of the first batch has finished, VM 26 starts when the second one of the first batch has finished, and so on.
+<defaultMaxBootAndShutdownOpsPerCluster>value to 24, the next guest starts up or shuts down as soon as one of the first batch of 24 has finished.
+This means that VMs 1 to 24 all start together, then VM 25 starts once one of the first-batch VMs has finished.
+VM 26 starts when the second VM of the first batch has finished, and so on.

-- In the left pane select vrReplication.synchronizationTimeout setting.
+- In the left pane, click vrReplication.synchronizationTimeout and vrReplication.reverseReplicationTimeout settings.

 - Select storage.commandTimeout setting.